agrc/api.mapserv.utah.gov/src/explorer/src/content/docs/docs/index.md

 ### Meta

 The informational endpoints allow you to inspect and learn about SGID data.
 If you do not wish to connect to the OpenSGID, you can learn about the same data through the API.
-The UGRC API endpoints for information allow you to
+The UGRC API endpoints for information allow you to:

 - Get a list of table names from our [data categories](https://gis.utah.gov/data/#data-categories).
 - Get a list of attribute names from a table.